Fees, funding and budgeting

 During your time abroad, you can continue to receive any student tuition fee and maintenance loans and grants that you are eligible for in Bristol.

-The leaflet below for a full year abroad in 2019/20, provides information for students who started their studies in 2016 who will be spending a full year abroad in year 3 of their course:
+The leaflet below for a full year abroad in 2021/22, provides information for students who started their studies after 2017 who will be spending a full year abroad in year 3 of their course:

-The leaflet below for one semester abroad in 2019/20, provides information for students who started their studies in 2017 who will be spending one semester abroad in year 2 of their course:
+The leaflet below for one semester abroad in 2021/22, provides information for students who started their studies after 2017 who will be spending one semester abroad in year 2 of their course:

 Student Finance offer a means tested travel grant for students studying abroad as part of your degree.
 If you are a recipient of UK Student Finance funding you could apply to claim back Study Abroad related costs that go above c.£303 (including flights, visas, insurance and vaccinations).